logchange/valhalla/README.md

     - echo "test" > some_file4.md
     - mkdir -p changelog/v{VERSION}
     - echo "Super release description for tests generated at {CI_COMMIT_TIMESTAMP}" > changelog/v{VERSION}/version_summary.md

 # definition of release which will be created
 release:
+  name: "Release {VERSION}" # optional filed, you can use string predefined variables (default name is VERSION)
   description:
     # bash command with will be executed and output will be used as
     # release description, you can use string predefined variables